 Drought's devastating toll on Somalia's children

-East Africa is in the middle of a years-long drought after four consecutive failed rainy seasons – with Somalia one of the worst affected.
+East Africa is in the middle of a years-long drought after four consecutive failed rainy seasons – with Somalia one of the worst affected nations.

 The United Nations is warning that the country risks famine should global food prices continue to rise.